ValentinH/react-easy-crop/README.md

 * Supports drag and zoom (using wheel) interactions
 * Provides crop dimensions as pixels and percentages
+* Supports any images format (JPEG, PNG, even GIF) as url or base 64 string
 * Mobile friendly

 ## Installation